-Composition majors follow the above procedures with the exception of selecting one of the following two options: (a) four weeks before the recital date, perform two-thirds of your program (with presentation of scores, parts and a personnel list for the entire program), or (b) two weeks before the recital date, perform the entire program (with presentation of scores, parts and a personnel list for the entire program).
+Composition majors follow the above procedures with the exception of selecting one of the following two options: (a) four weeks before the recital date, perform two-thirds of your program (with presentation of scores, parts and a personnel list for the entire program), or (b) two weeks before the recital date, perform the entire program (with presentation of scores, parts and a personnel list for the entire program), or (b) two weeks before the recital date, perform the entire program (with presentation of scores, parts and a personnel list for the entire program).
 Composition students who choose option (b) must submit their finished program by email to their composition teacher by the date of the jury.
 Composition teachers email the final version of the program to the Music Office no later than the Monday before the recital.